karenzone/logstash-output-java_output_example/README.md

 ## How to write a Java output

-> <b>IMPORTANT NOTE:</b> Native support for Java plugins in Logstash is in the experimental phase.
-While unnecessary changes will be avoided, anything may change in future phases.
-See the ongoing work on the [beta phase](https://github.com/elastic/logstash/pull/10232) of Java plugin support for the most up-to-date status.
+> <b>IMPORTANT NOTE:</b> Native support for Java plugins in Logstash is in the beta phase.
+While no API changes are anticipated, some changes may be necessary before GA.

 ### Overview